 Born in September 1983, during the harvest, Edouard, the son of Loïc, represents the fifth generation of the Kressmann family in Bordeaux.
-He is the Deputy Technical Director in charge of the quality and the environmental issues.
+He is the estate's Technical Director, in charge of supervising the vineyards and making our wines.

 Having grown up at the estate surrounded by the vines and the barrels, he has always been passionate about wine and wishes to carry on in the family tradition in the service of Château Latour-Martillac and its wines.